-Four directors are nominated for election to a class that will serve until the 2018 annual meeting of shareholders and until their successors have been duly elected and qualified, or their earlier retirement or resignation.
-It is intended that the shares represented by each proxy will be voted, in the discretion of the proxies, FOR the nominees for directors set forth below, three of whom are an incumbent, or for any substitute nominee or nominees designated by our Board of Directors in the event any nominee or nominees become unavailable for election.
-In the event that an incumbent director receives a greater number of votes against his or her election than votes for such election, he or she is required to tender his or her resignation for consideration by the Nominating and Governance Committee of the Board of Directors in accordance with our Bylaws, as described on page 24 under "Director Resignation Policy."
-The principal occupations of, and certain other information regarding, the nominees and our continuing directors, as of February 20, 2015, are set forth below.
+Four directors are nominated for election to a class that will serve until the 2022 annual meeting of shareholders and until their successors have been duly elected and qualified, or their earlier retirement or resignation.
+It is intended that the shares represented by each proxy will be voted, in the discretion of the proxies, FOR the nominees for directors set forth below, each of whom is an incumbent, or for any substitute nominee or nominees designated by our Board of Directors in the event any nominee or nominees become unavailable for election.
+In the event that an incumbent director receives a greater number of votes against his election than votes for such election, he is required to tender his resignation for consideration by the Nominating and Governance Committee of the Board of Directors in accordance with our Bylaws, as described on page 17 under "Director Resignation Policy."
+The principal occupations of, and certain other information regarding, the nominees and our continuing directors are set forth below.
 In addition, information about each director's specific experience, attributes and skills that led the Board to the conclusion that each of the directors is highly qualified to serve as a member of the Board is set forth below.
+Our Corporate Governance Guidelines require that any director who has attained the age of 72 retire at the next annual meeting following the director's 72nd birthday.
+In accordance with this policy, if elected, Mr. Berges will retire at the 2020 Annual Meeting of Shareholders.